Theocracy: Prince-Bishopric of Montenegro

 The Prince-Bishopric of Montenegro existed as a Serbian Orthodox ecclesiastical principality from 1516 until 1852.
 The principality was located around modern-day Montenegro.
 It emerged from the Eparchy of Cetinje, later known as the Metropolitanate of Montenegro and the Littoral, whose bishops defied the Ottoman Empire overlordship and transformed the parish of Cetinje into a de facto theocracy, ruling it as Metropolitans (Vladike, also known as prince-bishops).
 The first prince-bishop was Vavila.
 The system was transformed into a hereditary one by Danilo Šćepčević, bishop of Cetinje from 1697 to 1735.
 He united the several tribes of Montenegro into fighting the Ottoman Empire that had occupied all of Montenegro (as the Sanjak of Montenegro and Montenegro Vilayet) and most of southeastern Europe at the time.

 Polynesia

 Pitirim Sorokin identified theocratic régimes in traditional Polynesia.

+Protestant Theocracies

+Many protestant groups attempted to form theocratic governments throughout their early history.